 Take Senior Photos From So-So to Stellar

 What do we want?
 Less boring senior pictures!
 When do we want it?
-Since forever.
+Since forever, right?
+Stand by the tree, stand by the wall, stiff awkward smiles.
+No thanks!!

 I’ve seen whole sessions that seemed to be more focused on a single tree in the background than the actual client.
 In fact, if you’re becoming a little too familiar with a background component, you know you’re doing something wrong.